hansbogert/onos/README.md

 ### Dependencies

-The following packages are reuqired:
+The following packages are required:

 * git
 * zip